 During the second quarter of fiscal year 2011, the Company completed the acquisition of Stonewood Group Limited (Stonewood), a privately held company registered in England and Wales.
-During the third quarter of fiscal year 2010, the Company completed the acquisition of WildBlue Holding, Inc. (WildBlue), a privately held Delaware corporation.
-These acquisitions were accounted for as purchases and accordingly, the consolidated financial statements include the operating results of Stonewood and WildBlue from the dates of acquisition (see Note 9).
+This acquisition was accounted for as a purchase and accordingly, the consolidated financial statements include the operating results of Stonewood from the date of acquisition (see Note 9).